gluster/glusterdocs/docs/Developer-guide/Simplified-Development-Workflow.md

 ```

 This will clone the GlusterFS source into a subdirectory named glusterfs
-with the master branch checked out.
+with the devel branch checked out.

 It is essential that you use this link to clone, or else you will not be
 able to submit patches to gerrit for review.